powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 -->

 A shunt compensator represents a shunt capacitor or reactor or a set of switchable banks of shunt capacitors or reactors in the network.
-A section of a shunt compensator is an indivitual capacitor or reactor: if its reactive power (Q) is negative, it is a capacitor; if it is positive, it is a reactor.
+A section of a shunt compensator is an individual capacitor or reactor: if its reactive power (Q) is negative, it is a capacitor; if it is positive, it is a reactor.

 There are two models of shunt compensators in IIDM: linear shunt compensators and non-linear shunt compensators.